Office of Apple Health & Homes and Permanent Supportive Housing

 Apple Health & Homes Capital Program

-AHAH works closely with Commerce’s Multifamily Housing Unit to allocate and administer capital funding for the rapid construction or acquisition of housing dedicated to AHAH eligible tenants.
+AHAH works closely with Commerce’s Multifamily Housing Unit to allocate and administer capital funding for the rapid construction or acquisition of housing dedicated to AHAH-eligible tenants.

 Community Behavioral Health Rental Assistance (CBRA)